 – Keep an eye on the weather forecast.

 Some nights the apps show poor chances and there may still be good aurora.
-Other nights it shows great chances but there will still be nothing.
+Other nights it shows great chances but there will be nothing.
 If the weather is clear to semi-clear, it’s always worth getting out to do some scouting.

 You’ll need something to set the camera on, preferably a tripod.
 It is possible to shoot the northern lights with the newer mobile cameras but with a system camera you have more options for setting the shutter speed, aperture and ISO.
 Shoot on manual focus and feel free to set the focus at home before heading out into the dark.
 Once outside, it can be difficult to find something bright to focus on, making it harder to get good pictures.